MetaSys-LISBP/PhysioFit/docs/installation.rst

     pip install physiofit

-Use conda to install from conda:
+Use :samp:`conda` to install from conda:

 .. code-block:: bash

     conda install physiofit -c bioconda

 .. tip::  We recommend the creation of isolated environments for each python tool you install in your system using the python built-in `venv <https://docs.python.org/3/library/venv.html>`_ package or `Anaconda <https://www.anaconda.com/products/individual>`_.

 If this method does not work, you should ask your local system administrator or the IT department "how to install a Python 3 package from PyPi" on your computer.